Managing Employee Onboarding in Jira

 Creating the Employee Onboarding Global Checklist

-• The checklist will be automatically applied to all issues meeting the context (the Onboarding project and the Employee issue type)
+The checklist will be automatically applied to all work items meeting the context (the Onboarding project and the Employee work item type)

-• If requirements change, any changes made to the checklist will be automatically applied to all open issues in the project.
+If requirements change, any changes made to the checklist will be automatically applied to all open work items in the project.

 Creating Checklist Templates for IT and Facilities Tasks

 Now that the HR piece is in place, create Checklist Templates for the IT and Facilities tasks.
-As with Global Checklists, Checklist Templates can be automatically added to issues.
+As with Global Checklists, Checklist Templates can be automatically added to Jira work items.
 However, the items on Checklist Templates can be added to, edited or deleted by Jira users allowing them to customize the checklist to fit the needs of the new employee being onboarded.

-To create a Checklist Template, select Checklist from the project nav bar and click Create template.
+To create a Checklist Template, click on the More menu in the upper nav bar and select Checklist from the list to get to the Templates page.
+Click Create template.
 Name the template (without spaces), and add your checklist items.

 IT